pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

 It is also possible to create assets in scenarios that don't fall into any of the above (e.g. in code blocks).
-In this case one must take responsibility for providing appropriate metadata for the asset (e.g. specifying what participant it belongs to, specifying what key should be used to refer to the asset) and for triggering its deposit.
+In this case one must take responsibility for triggering the asset's deposit.
 For example, here's how we could create an asset in a code block:

 .. code-block:: python